Bosnia and Herzegovina cuisine

+Bosnian cuisine (bosanska kuhinja) is the traditional cuisine of Bosnia and Herzegovina.
+It is influenced by Ottoman, Austro-Hungarian (Austrian and Hungarian) and Balkan cuisines.

 Ingredients

-Bosnian cuisine uses many spices, but usually in moderate quantities.
-Most dishes are light, as they are cooked in lots of water; the sauces are fully natural, consisting of little more than the natural juices of the vegetables in the dish.
-Typical ingredients include tomatoes, potatoes, onions, garlic, bell peppers, cucumbers, carrots, cabbage, mushrooms, spinach, courgette, dried and fresh beans, plums, milk, paprika and cream called pavlaka and kajmak.
-Typical meat dishes include primarily beef and lamb due to Islamic dietary laws, although the Bosnian Croats and Bosnian Serbs can consume pork.
-Some local specialties are ćevapi, burek (börek), dolma, sarma, pilav (pilaf), gulaš (goulash), ajvar and a whole range of Eastern sweets.
+Bosnian cuisine is a mixture of the local regions such as the Balkan countries, Greece, Italy and Turkey, with many recipes coming from the Ottoman era.
+It uses some spices, but usually in moderate quantities.
+Most dishes are light, as they are cooked in lots of water; the sauces are often natural, consisting of little more than the natural juices of the vegetables in the dish.
+Typical ingredients include tomatoes, potatoes, onions, garlic, bell peppers, cucumbers, carrots, cabbage, mushrooms, spinach, zucchini, dried and fresh beans, plums, milk, paprika and cream called pavlaka and kajmak.
+Typical meat dishes include primarily beef and lamb due to the Islamic faith of the Bosnian Muslims, although the Bosnian Croats and Bosnian Serbs can consume pork.
+Some local specialties are ćevapi, burek (börek), 'zeljanica' spinach pie spanakopita, 'sirnica' cheese pie, 'paprike' stuffed peppers, sarma, 'pilav' tagliatelle, grah [butter bean soup], cured meats and cheeses (charcuterie) gulaš (goulash), ajvar and a whole range of sweets inspired by the Middle East like baklava.
+Food is prioritised for being organic and of good quality.
+Bosnians enjoy many natural fruit juices but often use cordials from various fruits and herbs.
 The best local wines come from Herzegovina where the climate is suitable for growing grapes.
-Plum or apple rakija, is produced in Bosnia.
+Plum and apple brandy rakija is produced in Bosnia.